lfedgeai/AegisEdgeAI/README.md

 # OpenTelemetry Microservice Architecture with TPM Security

-A production-ready microservice architecture that implements secure metrics collection using OpenTelemetry, TPM hardware security for the agent, and public key verification for the collector.
-This system provides end-to-end hardware-backed cryptographically verifiable security and trust with proof of residency and proof of geofencing for telemetry data collection.
-Designed specifically for edge computing environments, it offers zero-trust security through tamper-resistant signatures, scalable TPM resident cryptography, and built-in geographic compliance for distributed edge deployments.
+A production‑friendly prototype microservice architecture for secure, verifiable metrics collection at the edge.
+It combines OpenTelemetry for observability, TPM‑backed hardware security for the agent, and public‑key verification for the collector.
+The system delivers end‑to‑end, hardware‑anchored trust with proof of residency and geofencing controls, ensuring tamper‑resistant signatures and scalable, TPM‑resident cryptography.
+Designed for distributed edge environments, it enforces Zero‑Trust principles and geographic compliance from day one — while remaining agile enough for iterative development.

 ## Use Case: Edge Computing Telemetry